department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Findings.md

 Veterans often identify their health facilities by location rather than the actual name, like "Atlanta VA."

-Even when they said they would search by name, they effectively use the location as the search term.
+Even when they said they would search by name, many people are effectively using the location as the search term.

 Some Veterans say their search behavior would be different if they aren't already familiar with their VA.